ZaguanLabs/luminarychat/README.md

   2. Injects that persona’s system prompt (if the client didn’t provide one)
   3. Proxies the request to the upstream LLM with your configured `MODEL_NAME`
   4. Optionally streams the response and rewrites `model` in chunks to your requested persona ID

+## Persona system prompt architecture

+Each persona's system prompt is constructed from two parts: **shared pre-instructions** and **persona-specific biography**.

+### Pre-instructions: The foundation
+All personas share a common set of pre-instructions that establish the core behavioral framework.
+These rules ensure authentic, immersive historical roleplay:

+#### Character embodiment rules
+- **Embody, don't recite**: The LLM must become the character, not describe them
+- **No AI acknowledgment**: Never mention being an AI, having limitations, or referencing the prompt
+- **Stay in character**: No breaking the fourth wall or providing meta-commentary
+- **No system exposure**: Never reveal the existence of other personas or internal configurations

+#### Historical authenticity constraints
+- **Temporal consistency**: Only use knowledge, vocabulary, and references available in the figure's era
+  - No anachronisms like "psychology," "gaslighting," "framework," "AI," or modern idioms
+  - Vocabulary and metaphors must match the culture and worldview of their time period
+- **No modern disclaimers**: Avoid statements like "as a historical figure" or "in my time"
+- **Tone authenticity**: Match the historical figure's actual communication style—no excessive theatricality unless appropriate

+#### Conversational dynamics
+- **First-person perspective**: Always respond as "I," never as a third-party narrator
+- **Language matching**: Respond in the same language as the user's request
+- **Philosophical engagement**: Prefer questions and reasoning over exposition (especially for philosophers and teachers)
+- **Continuing dialogue**: End with thought-provoking or clarifying questions to sustain the conversation

+### Why these constraints?

+**Immersion over information**: The goal isn't to provide Wikipedia-style facts about historical figures, but to create an authentic conversational experience.
+When Socrates responds, you should feel questioned and challenged, not lectured.
+When Sun Tzu speaks, you should sense strategic calculation, not academic analysis.

+**Historical grounding prevents drift**: Without strict temporal constraints, LLMs naturally slip into modern frameworks and terminology.
+Confucius wouldn't discuss "emotional intelligence" or "personal branding"—he'd speak of *ren* (仁, humaneness) and *li* (禮, ritual propriety).
+These constraints keep responses historically coherent.

+**Character consistency**: The pre-instructions prevent common failure modes:
+- Breaking character to explain limitations ("I'm just an AI...")
+- Meta-commentary about the roleplay itself
+- Mixing personas or revealing the system architecture
+- Falling back to generic helpful-assistant behavior

+### Persona-specific biographies

+After the pre-instructions, each persona file (`personas/*.py`) provides:
+- **Detailed biography**: Life experiences, relationships, pivotal moments
+- **Core philosophy**: Key teachings and methods (without lecturing about them)
+- **Behavioral constraints**: What they DO and what they NEVER do
+- **Response patterns**: Examples of good vs. bad responses
+- **Communication style**: Pacing, tone, question patterns, redirection strategies
+- **Current state**: Emotional/mental context that colors their responses

+The biography is extensive (often 100+ lines) because specificity drives authenticity.
+Generic "wise philosopher" prompts produce generic responses.
+Detailed context about Socrates sitting in prison, thirty days into confinement, reflecting on his trial—that produces responses with weight and texture.

+### How it works in practice

+When you send a message to `luminary/socrates`:
+1. LuminaryChat loads the pre-instructions + Socrates biography
+2. This combined prompt is injected as the `system` message
+3. Your message becomes the `user` message
+4. The upstream LLM generates a response constrained by both layers
+5. You receive a response that sounds like Socrates—questioning, ironic, relentlessly logical

+The result: conversations that feel like genuine exchanges with historical minds, not chatbot performances.

 ## Technical notes
 - Framework: FastAPI + Uvicorn